These sweet, tender Angel Biscuits rose like a dream and are light and flaky! Perfect any time of day, these Yeast Biscuits are phenomenal!

 Can You Freeze Angel Biscuits?

 Yes, they freeze wonderfully.
-Just bring out as many as you need for a meal and let them come to room temperature before gently heating in the microwave or even a few minutes in a 350° oven.
-They’ll keep well in the freezer for a month or two if cooled well first and kept airtight.
+Bring out as many as you need for a meal and let them come to room temperature before gently heating in the microwave or even a few minutes in a 350° oven.
+They’ll keep well in the freezer for a month or two if cooled first and kept airtight.

 What Should You Serve with Angel Biscuits?